microsoft/qsharp/katas/content/multi_qubit_systems/index.md

 @[example]({"id": "multiqubit_system", "codePath": "./examples/MultiQubitSystems.qs"})

-> You might have noticed that we've been "resetting" the qubits at the end of our demos, i.e., returning them to $|0\rangle$ state.
+> You might have noticed that we've been "resetting" the qubits at the end of our demos, that is, returning them to $|0\rangle$ state.
 Q# requires you to return your qubits into the $|0\rangle$ state before releasing them at the end of the `using` block.
 > The reason for this is entanglement.
 >
 > Consider running a program on a quantum computer: the number of qubits is very limited, and you want to reuse the released qubits in other parts of the program.